ypashov/FishAI-app/README.md

 1. Create (or reuse) a Static Web App.
 2. Set **App location** to `.` and **Output location** to `dist`.
 The provided workflow deploys the Functions from `api/`.
 3. Populate the GitHub secret `AZURE_STATIC_WEB_APPS_API_TOKEN_KIND_FIELD_03B865710` (match the workflow name).
-4. After deployment, add the configuration settings listed above under **Settings → Configuration** in the Static Web App.
+4. After deployment, add the configuration settings listed above under **Settings -> Configuration** in the Static Web App.

 ## Frontend Flow
 - `src/pages/Home.jsx`: loads shared stats and quick facts, with calls-to-action for upload/results.
 - `src/pages/Upload.jsx`: handles file selection, preview, API submission, and navigation to the results page.
-- `src/pages/Results.jsx`: fetches `/api/recent`, shows the active analysis (objects + preview), and lists the five most recent analyses with thumbnails and detected objects.
+- `src/pages/Results.jsx`: fetches `/api/recent`, shows the active analysis (objects + preview), and lists the most recent analyses with thumbnails and detected objects.

 `staticwebapp.config.json` allows anonymous access to `/api/*` and enables client-side routing.
 Adjust the configuration if you later secure endpoints or change containers.